offmann/everyday-subreddit-top-posts/README.md

 ```
 I want to implement a project of a data pipeline in Python.
 I want to scrape posts from a subreddit every day and export the results to a CSV file.
-I want to use Airflow as a scheduler and Dockerize the whole thing.
-Can you help me get started?
+I want to use Airflow as a scheduler and Dockerize the whole thing. let's build it step by step
 ```

 ### Getting Started
-To use this project, you will need to have Docker and Docker Compose installed on your machine.
+To use this project, you will need to have Docker installed on your machine.

 1. Clone this repository to your local machine: